anton-ecom/fs/README.md

 **Version-controlled file storage using GitHub repositories with automatic commit and sync**

-Ever wished you could use GitHub as a simple file storage with automatic version control?
+What if you could use GitHub as a simple file storage with automatic version control?
 Tired of manually managing config files, documentation, or small datasets across environments? `GitHubFileSystem` turns any GitHub repository into a seamless filesystem with automatic commits, intelligent caching, and full version history.

-#### The Problem
+#### Before

 Traditional file storage solutions often lack: